Looking for some easy ways to live a more eco friendly lifestyle?

 In the kitchen

 8. For dishes, I personally love this natural loofah dish sponge.
-They're great for cleaning and they're compostable!
+They're great for cleaning dishes and even household cleaning.

 9. For tougher scrubbing on skillets and pans, I use these bamboo dish brushes and they work amazing!

-12. Use loose leaf tea with tea infusers instead of individually wrapped tea bag - I like to get tea from the bulk aisle in Sprouts.
+13. Use loose leaf tea with tea infusers instead of individually wrapped tea bag.

 15. Use silicone baking mats instead of foil, wax, or parchment paper.